beetwo/website/source/team/laura.html.md

 email: laura@beetwo.at
 ---

-Luara knows where everything's at.
+Laura knows where everything's at.
 She also takes good care that thing aren't getting overly serious.